 The procedure lasts approximately 2-3 months.
 Further, the work permit constitutes a basis to obtain working visa in the country of foreigner’s residence, that constitutes the legal basis to reside in Poland.

 Citizens of Republic of Armenia, Republic of Belarus, Republic of Georgia, Republic of Moldova and Ukraine can perform work in Poland based on employer’s statement of intention to employ a foreigner.
-The following conditions should be met:

-- The foreigner cannot work longer than 24 months on such statement
+• the foreigner cannot work longer than 24 months on such statement

-- Performed work cannot constitute seasonal work for which work permit is needed i.e. be performed for a period of not more than 9 months in a calendar year in the sectors of agriculture, horticulture, tourism as part of seasonal activities listed in the Regulation of the Minister of Family, Labour and Social Policy of December 8, 2017, on activity subclasses according to the Polish Classification of Activities (PKD), in which seasonal work permits for a foreigner are issued.
-The employer’s statement needs to be registered by Poviat Labour Office.
-The procedure takes approx. 9 days.
+• performed work cannot constitute seasonal work for which work permit is needed i.e. be performed for a period of not more than 9 months in a calendar year in the sectors of agriculture, horticulture, tourism as part of seasonal activities listed in the Regulation of the Minister of Family, Labour and Social Policy of December 8, 2017, on activity subclasses according to the Polish Classification of Activities (PKD), in which seasonal work permits for

 EU residents